corundum/corundum/fpga/mqnic/NetFPGA_SUME/fpga/README.md

 This design targets the NetFPGA SUME FPGA board.

-FPGA: XC7VX690T-3FFG1761I
+* FPGA: XC7VX690T-3FFG1761I
-PHY: 10G BASE-R PHY IP core and internal GTH transceiver
+* PHY: 10G BASE-R PHY IP core and internal GTH transceiver

-## How to build

-Run make to build.
+## Quick start

+### Build FPGA bitstream

+Run `make` in the `fpga` subdirectory to build the bitstream.
 Ensure that the Xilinx Vivado toolchain components are in PATH.

+### Build driver and userspace tools

-Run make to build the driver.
+On the host system, run `make` in `modules/mqnic` to build the driver.
 Ensure the headers for the running kernel are installed, otherwise the driver cannot be compiled.

-## How to test
+Then, run `make` in `utils` to build the userspace tools.

+### Testing

-Run make program to program the NetFPGA SUME board with Vivado.
-Then load the driver with insmod mqnic.ko.
-Check dmesg for output from driver initialization.
+Run `make program` to program the board with Vivado.
+Then, reboot the machine to re-enumerate the PCIe bus.
+Finally, load the driver on the host system with `insmod mqnic.ko`.
+Check `dmesg` for output from driver initialization, and run `mqnic-dump -d /dev/mqnic0` to dump the internal state.